LucasKonrath/arch-kata-mr-bill/glossary.md

 ### FFmpeg
 **Definition:** A free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 **Context:** Used for video encoding and composition in the content generation service.

+### Firebase Performance Monitoring
+**Definition:** A service that helps to gain insight into the performance characteristics of iOS, Android, and web apps.
+**Context:** Used in combination with AWS Pinpoint Analytics for detailed performance monitoring of mobile applications.

 ### Flutter
 **Definition:** An open-source UI software development kit created by Google used to develop applications for Android, iOS, Linux, Mac, Windows, and the web from a single codebase.